infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 $> infinit-volume --push personal
 ```

-Except for the _infinit-user_ binary, one can specify the Infinit user behind the action by relying on the `--as` option followed by the user name.
+With the exception of the _infinit-user_ binary, one can specify the Infinit user behind the action by relying on the `--as` option followed by the user name.
 If not specified, the `$INFINIT_USER` environment variable is used, unless not set in which case the system user name is used.

 Finally, some command-line tools, in particular _infinit-network_, and _infinit-volume_ can be "run".
 As such, they have options such as `--start`, `--stop`, `--status` etc. in order to allow developers to manipulate them in a similar fashion to other UNIX daemons e.g init scripts.